innerlize/Alan-Aguilar/README.md

 ## Introduction

 This is my portfolio, in which you can find my works and projects carried out <br>
-throughout my life in the programming work area as well as read more about me.a
+throughout my life in the programming work area as well as read more about me.

 <br>